Skip to main content

 Deep Purple’s “When a Blind Man Cries” is arguably one of the saddest rock ballads ever penned and sung.
 But honestly, I was never a great fan of Purple and only started paying serious attention to the song after hearing a cover version by the German never-grew-old rockers Axel Rudi Pell.
 They did justice to the song in a way Ian Gillan and the rest of Purple could never dream— powerful, yet plaintive heavy metal vocals, with canyon-deep guitar riffs emerging from the core of the heart only to rip it apart, while tears stream down from empty eyes.

 Listening to this song invariably reminds me of a college senior and good friend, “Raja,” an ethnic Nepali who lived in a small room behind a pharmacy owned by his uncle, not far from my home.
 Short, stocky, thuggish but effulgent, we shared a love for books and rock music—though he leaned more towards metal.
 I started appreciating Iron Maiden thanks to him, while he tripped on Floyd's Wish you were here, which he copied from me.
 When a Blind Man Cries was his favourite ballad, and he could go on and on discussing the lyrics, the sadness, the pain.
 Though he never acknowledged it, the song was a metaphor for his secret, one-sided tragic love for Nivedita.
-His classmate and someone he never gathered the courage to say “Hi", fearing what all outwardly tough men dread the most—rejection.
+His classmate and someone he never gathered the courage to say “Hi", fearing what all tough guys dread the most—rejection.

 I always saw Nivedita as demure, petite and a reserved girl.
 She also possessed an almost ethereal beauty and femininity—porcelain skin, natural auburn hair, with a decidedly European nose and cheekbones.
 But what was truly disarming about her was her utter simplicity and complete lack of airs or pretence.
 She came from a very middle-middle-class family, had studied in a vernacular school, and always spoke in Assamese.
 Her voice was normal, almost flat, without a girlish timbre or any of the exaggerated, drawn-out tones of most of the convent-educated girls—all those hiiiii, byeee, waaaow, ooauch… Interestingly, while everyone acknowledged her beauty, she was not on anyone’s radar.
 I never saw anyone courting her, or her out on a date.
 Well, except for Raja, but his inaction just made him a ghost that yearns.